Sam Gardiner

+Background

 Gardiner was elected to Lurgan Borough Council (now Craigavon Borough Council) in 1963 and held office of mayor in that borough in 1968.
 He was mayor of Craigavon 1982/3, 1988/9 and 2000/1.

 Gardiner was elected to the Northern Ireland Forum and was party whip in the same in 1996–1998.

 Gardiner was elected to the Assembly in 2003.
 He served on the Environmental, Leisure Services and Public Services Liaison Committees and was the UUP spokesperson on environment.
 As the oldest Northern Ireland Assembly member, Gardiner also served as Father of the House, a role which includes presiding over the election of a new Speaker of the Assembly.

 Gardiner was a High Sheriff for County Armagh and was appointed a justice of the peace.
-He was also a member of the Orange Order, Deputy Sovereign Grand Master of the Royal Black Institution and former chairman of Glenavon F.C..
+He was also a member of the Orange Order, Deputy Sovereign Grand Master of the Royal Black Institution and former chairman of Glenavon F.C.

 Gardiner died on 8 November 2022, at the age of 82.